Nolan Reimold: 2015

 On February 3, 2015, Reimold signed a minor league contract with the Baltimore Orioles that included an invitation to spring training.
 In April 2015, Reimold was assigned to AAA Norfolk.
 In June, the Orioles recalled Reimold from AAA Norfolk.
 He was designated for assignment on August 24, and brought back up on September 6.

 Reimold sued Johns Hopkins Hospital and his surgeon in Baltimore City Circuit Court for prematurely clearing him to play after his 2012 surgery.
 Hopkins settled the following year for an undisclosed sum.

 2016

 At the All-Star break, Reimold hit .268 (33-for-123) in 57 games with 4 homers and 11 RBIs.

-On July 24, Reimold hit his third career walk off home run off of Cleveland Indians pitcher Cody Allen to defeat the Indians 5-3.
+On July 24, Reimold hit his third career walk off home run off of Cleveland Indians pitcher Cody Allen to defeat the Indians 5–3.

 2017

 Reimold signed with the Long Island Ducks of the independent Atlantic League of Professional Baseball in early 2017.
 On May 28, 2017, Reimold announced his retirement.
+In 19 games he hit .238/.359/.397 with 2 home runs, 7 RBIs and 2 stolen bases.

 Personal life

-Reimold is married to Jennifer "Jenny" Reimold, style expert for HomeGoods, and has seven children.
+Reimold is married to Jennifer "Jenny" Reimold, a style expert for HomeGoods, and has seven children.